-Our implementation of 5-6-7 remeshing takes a closed triangle mesh and turns it into a 5-6-7 mesh, which is simplified and then geometically enhanced afterwards.
-The 5-6-7 remeshing has a linear time complexity, however the decimation process can be slow at and take minutes to run on a mesh with 25K vertices.
-Although quadric mesh decimation has a well defined time complexity, the running time of the constrained quadric decimation used in our work highly depends on the initial triangulation and how lucky we are in the progression of the quadric decimation.
-There are cases where the mesh can be decimated to the initial size, but in some cases it can take several alternations between edge collapses and edge flips to achieve the desired size.
+Our implementation of 5-6-7 remeshing takes a closed triangle mesh and turns it into a 5-6-7 mesh, which is simplified afterwards and then geometrically enhanced.
+Although the 5-6-7 remeshing has a linear time complexity, the decimation process can be fairly slow and take minutes to run on a mesh with 25K vertices.